 Since GST is a consumption-based tax, the levy will be in the state where the goods or services are consumed and not the state where they are produced.

-The composition scheme was conceived to help small traders with annual turnover less than INR 75 lakhs.
+The composition scheme was conceived to help small traders with annual turnover less than INR 1.5 crore.
 This scheme is strictly for businesses that deal with goods.
 While services providers are out of its purview, restaurant sector taxpayers can opt for the scheme.

 A dealer who opts for composition scheme are not eligible for input credit and cannot issue tax invoice.